RoboSats/robosats/docs/how-to-use.md

 This is totally not recommended, one of the two traders would lose his fidelity bond except in exceptional cases (up to the discretion of the staff)

-## Collaborative cancellation
+## Disputes

-Missunderstandings happen.
+Misunderstandings happen.
 But also, there might be people willing to try to scam others.
 In this case *MakeshiftSource875* thought he could get away by not confirming he received the fiat, as if he was going to be able to keep the satoshis.

 <div align="center">
 <img src="images/how-to-use/contract-box-16.png"  width="370" />